toxicity1985/atoum-documentation/source/en/mocking_systems/mocks_generation.inc.rst

 =====================

 It may be interesting to make an orphan method, that is, give him a signature and implementation empty.
 This can be particularly useful for generating mocks without having to instantiate all their dependencies.
-All the parameter of the method will also set as default value null.
+All the parameters of the method will also set as default value null.
 So it's the same a :ref:`shunted method<mock_shunt>`, but with all parameter as null.

 .. code-block:: php